 Research in the May group is focused on using computational methods to further our understanding of biological systems.
-From these studies we aim to develop and engineer functionalities and technologies which are relevant for biomedical and nanotechnology applications.
+From these studies we aim to uncover mechanisms and biophysical principals to govern molecular structure and interactions.

 If you are interested in this line of research please consider joining us.
 We will consider individuals at any career stage.
 The main requirements are being motivated to do research, eager to learn, and passionate about science.

 - Kate Lee has been selected for the University Scholar Program, this is the highest undergraduate distinction at UConn.
 Congrats Kate, keep up the great work!Posted on December 23, 2020

 - Congratulations to Dr. Searle (IC) Duay on successfully defending his Ph.D.
 Thesis on “Influence of Local pH Environment and Zn(II) on the Structure of the Antimicrobial Peptide Clavanin A and its Dynamics with Different Membrane Models in MD Simulations”.
 Best wishes to Dr. Duay for starting a faculty position at Adamson University in the Philippines.Posted on July 27, 2020

 - IC Duay presents a talk at the first Molecular Biophysics in the Northeast Meeting, held at Northeastern University.
 Great job IC!Posted on November 9, 2019

 - Jason Pattis successfully defends his Ph.D and has started his postdoc at Temple University with Vincent Voelz.
 Congrats Dr. Pattis and best wishes in your new lab!Posted on November 1, 2019

 - Kevin Boyd successfully defends his Ph.D.
 He will be heading off to California soon to work for Google.
 Congratulations Dr. Boyd!Posted on June 14, 2019